|2. Rotating plugs|

-It may be necessary to have a more complex pneumatic conveying line, than a system where product is taken only at point A and transported only at point B. When there are multiple destinations and / or pick-up points, the installation of diverter valves in the system is necessary.
+It may be necessary to have a more complex pneumatic conveying line, than a system where product is taken only at point A and transported only at point B. When there are multiple destinations and / or pick-up points, the installation of pneumatic conveying diverter valves is necessary.

-Different types of diverter exist (see below) but all must have some characteristics : be tight, and without presenting any obstacle to the flow of particles (pressure drop, hygiene, brakage of particles, blockages of pipe...).
+Different types of diverter valves exist (see below) but all must have some characteristics : be tight, and without presenting any obstacle to the flow of particles (pressure drop reduction, hygiene, breakage of particles, blockages of pipe...).
 A butterfly valve should therefore be avoided for this kind of operation.

 Such valves are equipped with an insert with a hollow part (the pipe).
-The rotation of this plug allows to divert the flow to one direction or another.
+The rotation of this plug within a drum allows to divert the flow to one direction or another.

 Contrary to the rotating plug valves, a system using ball valves to change direction will require the installation of 2 valves, one for each pipe being supplied